|Climber||Suggested Grade||Date of Ascent||Notes|

 His hard work paid off and after working on the reconstructed problem in the gym, Nalle returned to his project in 2015 with a clear improvement on the start sequence.
 Now, instead of scarcely sticking the move, he was able to do it up to three times in a single session.

-For the first time since starting the project, Nalle believed he had everything he needed to climb the boulder.
+For the first time since starting the project, Nalle believed he had everything he needed to send the boulder.

 By mid-2015, Nalle had all the beta and physical ability to send the project.
 However, with a notoriously difficult project like this, there was a magnitude of factors outwith his control that needed to align in order for him to claim the long-awaited ascent.
 The rock and air temperature, precipitation, humidity, wind chill, and skin condition all had to be perfect in order to complete a problem that was already on the limits of what is possible.